Appliances · Resale guide

 Disadvantages — Why You Might Skip the IFB 25L Convection Microwave in 2026

-Limited Smart Features.
-This model is from an era before smart connectivity became common in kitchen appliances.
-You won’t find Wi-Fi integration, app control, or voice assistant compatibility here.
-If you’re looking for a connected kitchen experience, this unit won’t offer it.
+Absence of Smart Features: This model predates the widespread integration of smart features in kitchen appliances.
+It lacks Wi-Fi connectivity, app control, or voice assistant integration.
+If you’re looking for a connected kitchen experience, this unit won’t offer that convenience.

 Factors That Affect IFB 25L Convection Microwave Resale Value